-The VBC lost a dear friend, and the world lost a hero on Monday night when WWII Marine and Iwo Jima veteran Jack Watson passed away at age 98.
+The VBC lost a dear friend, and the world lost a hero on Monday night when WWII Marine Corps and Iwo Jima veteran Jack Watson passed away at age 98.
 I encourage everyone to spend some time listening to his story.

 Perhaps it was in war when humans first encountered the failure of language to convey the enormity of experience.
 After 70 years, Marine Corps veteran Jack Watson still struggles with that gap between word and meaning.